 " " - A blank designates a regular rating.
 This class of handicap can be changed by the Handicapping Committee at any regular meeting.

 "R" - A R designates a restricted rating.
 Restricted handicaps may be issued at the PHRF-LE committee’s discretion to boats that do not meet the minimum equipment standards specified under Article Nine.
-Boats with restricted ratings will be issued a special handicap certificate that states that the handicap is not valid for any interclub (invitational) race.
-Race organizers are advised that is strictly against PHRF-LE class rules to allow a boat with a Restricted certificate to compete in a PHRF Class in inter-club (invitational) races.
+Boats with restricted ratings will be issued a special handicap certificate that states that the handicap is not valid for any interclub Invitational Race.
+Race organizers are advised that is strictly against PHRF-LE class rules to allow a boat with a Restricted certificate to compete in a PHRF Class in inter-club Invitational Races.

-An inter-club (invitational) race by definition is an event that is open to all PHRF-LE members with other than restricted certificates.
+An inter-club Invitational Race by definition is an event that is open to all PHRF-LE members with other than restricted certificates.
 The exception may be a weekly series or event(s) that enlist participants from single or multiple clubs within a close geographic area that participate together on a regular basis.
 Participants in the exception may race with a restricted certificate.

-Note on Certificate: Restricted to club racing only.
-Not valid for racing in a PHRF class in a regatta / race event open to PHRF-LE members from other clubs.
-An inter-club regatta / race hosted by your club is not considered a club event.

 "T" - A T designates a temporary handicap, either newly issued or adjusted rating which the Handicapping Committee determines has not been adequately tested.
 The Chief Handicapper may change these handicaps between meetings if, after consultation, it is his opinion that it is advisable to proceed before the next scheduled meeting.
 These decisions will be reviewed at the next scheduled meeting.
 A new rating will be reviewed for three years from the issue date.
 Ratings that are adjusted will be reviewed the year following the issue date